 Until the early 1960’s The Oak also had a tea room at the end of the garden serving teas to cricketers and the general public.

 Tony Usher was succeeded as landlord by Nick Larsen, an ex-Metropolitan policeman, during whose time the pub greatly benefited from the admittance of male students to the nearby Nonington College of Physical Education and its subsequent expansion.
 The pub was so popular with locals and students that it was actually sometimes impossible to get into the premises for a drink because of the number of customers inside.
 Nick Larsen left in early 1975 and The Oak changed from being a tenancy to a Whitbread managed house with popular managers such as Nigel Turnbull and John Nicholson running a pub which still thrived on local and student custom.
 The pub reverted back to a Whitbread tenancy when Roy Faye took over in 1979 and during his tenure the reduction in the number of students and the eventual closure of Nonington College in 1986 sadly led to a loss of custom.
-Roy was succeeded by Peter Addis, who took over a now free house pub in September of 1988.
+Roy was succeeded by Peter Addis, who took over a now free house in September of 1988 and was landlord until the early 2000’s.